 Guidelines for Implementation

 Attribution and citation of a well-prepared, quality dataset is an essential part of the research enterprise.
 In research communities worldwide, the right to attribution for one’s contributions to research is considered a core value and obligatory practice that underpins the free exchange of knowledge.
-Researchers are paid for their ingenuity and efforts not by money (at least not directly) but, rather, in the currency of credit that enhances their reputation.
+Researchers often are paid for their ingenuity and efforts not by money (at least not directly) but, rather, in the currency of credit that enhances their reputation.

-Despite some substantial progress in developing standards for data citation, however, there remain challenges to the practice of giving proper credit and attribution to data creators.
-The practice is not as widespread as it should be, resulting in a failure to give proper credit to data producers.
-Good practice has not been established for giving proper attribution and credit where the dataset may be the product of activity involving many individual contributors, or where very large numbers of datasets have been used to create a further data product.
-Providing attribution information in an external metadata record, may be a means of acknowledging contributions, while conforming to the limits imposed by citation styles in scholarly communications.
+Despite some substantial progress in developing standards for data citation, however, there remain challenges to the practice of giving proper attribution and credit to the correct parties..
+Good practice is not widespread and has not been established for giving proper attribution and credit where the dataset may be the product of activity involving many individual contributors, or where very large numbers of datasets have been used to create a further data product.
+Providing attribution information in an external metadata record may be a means of acknowledging contributions, while conforming to the limits imposed by citation styles in scholarly communications.

 [ ] Guideline 6A.
 Attribution of research data used in any scholarly output should be a normative convention established by good research policy and practice, and not by a legal mandate or a license requirement.

 There has been a difference of opinion about whether to make attribution a specifically legal requirement or simply leave it to the norms of the research community.
 Despite its essential place within research communities, attribution for the use of data is not universally regulated by law, especially for information that is not copyrightable.
 European jurisdictions do protect attribution through various legal measures including moral rights provisions of national copyright statutes.
-Wholesale copying of any copyrighted work arises to the level of plagiarism and such a taking constitutes infringement of copyright and is punishable under the statutory law [CHECK].
+Copying with intentional lack of attribution or, in some cases, with copyright infringement, arises to the level of plagiarism.
+It constitutes an ethical infringement punishable under community norms as well as possibly an infringement of copyright punishable under statutory law.

-The one instance in which attribution has been is a matter of broad legal compliance is for broad distribution of research publications under a Creative Commons Attribution-Only (CC AT-BY 4.0) license.
-This license requires attribution to the data producer and/or provider in a manner specified by the rights holder, but its legal enforceability is limited to the copyrightable portions of the dataset.
+The one instance in which attribution has been a matter of broad legal compliance is for broad distribution of research publications under a Creative Commons (CC) Attribution 4.0 International license.
+This license requires attribution to the “author” (the data producer) and the source (provider) in a manner specified by the rights holder (through the license), but its legal enforceability is limited to the copyrightable portions of the dataset.
 The copyrightability of most datasets is “thin”; that is, it often does not apply to the full contents of the dataset and is uncertain in its application.
-Although a failure to properly attribute CC licensed works results in termination of the license, exposing the user to the risk of legal consequences if the copyrightable portion is not attributed, no one uses such legal enforcement in practice—especially for research data—because of the expense and legal uncertainty.
+Although a failure to properly attribute CC licensed works results in termination of the license, exposing the user to the risk of legal consequences if the copyrightable portion is not attributed, the instances of such legal enforcement in practice—especially for research data—are rare because of the expense and legal uncertainty.
+Consistent with the advice given by Creative Commons and for the reasons provided in Principle One and Implementation Guideline 1C, we do not endorse the use of the CC Attribution 4.0 International license for research data.